 Now let’s have a look at how to categorize leads.
 We’ve defined three main ways you can do it:

-Interest is the first point that helps you define leads and split them into two large subgroups:
+Interest is the first point that helps you define leads and split them into two subgroups:

-- Cold or outbound leads are a subgroup of leads generated by you thanks to your targeting strategy and a lead generation tool.
+- Cold, or outbound leads, are a subgroup of leads generated by you thanks to your targeting strategy and lead generation tools.